bakernigel/smartthings2/README.md

 # smartthings2
-New version of smartthings integration using OAuth
+New version of my Smartthings integration using OAuth.
+Replaces the core Smartthings integration.
 ![logo](https://brands.home-assistant.io/_/smartthings/logo@2x.png)

 __A Home Assistant custom Integration for SmartThings.__